rvojtus/UMLift/README.md

 - [UMLet](https://github.com/umlet/umlet) - A lightweight UML tool for creating UML diagrams.
 - [Eclipse Modeling Framework (EMF)](https://projects.eclipse.org/projects/modeling.emf.emf) - A modeling framework and code generation facility for building tools and other applications based on a structured data model.
-- [Maven](https://maven.apache.org/) - Used for project & dependency management, and for the Mojo Plugin
+- [Apache Maven](https://maven.apache.org/) - Used for project & dependency management, and for the Mojo Plugin
-- [IntelliJ Platform SDK](https://plugins.jetbrains.com/docs/intellij/welcome.html) - Used to develop the IntelliJ IDEA plugin.
+- [Jetbrains IntelliJ Platform SDK](https://plugins.jetbrains.com/docs/intellij/welcome.html) - Used to develop the IntelliJ IDEA plugin.

 ## License